YanDoroshenko/Ergodash/README.md

 #### 4. Checking all the keys

-Open [QMK Configurator test](https://config.qmk.fm/#/test) and shorten contacts under each switch using tweezers, a piece of wire or anything else conductive.
+Open [QMK Configurator test](https://config.qmk.fm/#/test) and short the pins under each switch using tweezers, a piece of wire or anything else conductive.
 Keep in mind that not all keys will be registered (the exceptions include QMK layer switching keys).

 #### 5. Underglow